AlessioTonioni/CycleGAN-tensorflow/README.md

 # CycleGAN --> now with Cloud superpower

 ---
-Fork of to enable training of models on Google Cloud ML.
+Forked to enable the training of CycleGANs models on Google Cloud ML.

 Improvement:
 + improved input pipelines now using only native tensorflow ops